 This year, Chris got me a pair of sneakers and a laptop lap thingy – sorry I don’t know the exact name of it.
-I can comfortably sit on the couch and use my laptop with enough space for my mouse (yes, I still use one of those) and even have space for other gadgets because who doesn’t have an iPad, iPhone, iPods and other essentials for entertainment and socializing.
+I can comfortably sit on the couch and use my laptop with enough space for my mouse (yes, I still use one of those) and even have space for other gadgets because of those who don’t have an iPad, iPhone, iPods and other essentials for entertainment and socializing.
 It has a sturdy wood top with a soft cushion on the bottom to not bruise my thighs.

 - Kind gestures

 So when I finally did get a desk job, Chris would send me these huge bouquets of flowers.
 They were beautiful.
 And then my birthday came in April and I’d get another big bouquet of flowers.
-All the women in the office were jealous. lol It wasn’t until I went in the flower shop and got a small plant that I realized how much this man paid for these elaborate signs of love.
+All the women in the office were jealous. lol, It wasn’t until I went into the flower shop and got a small plant that I realized how much this man paid for these elaborate signs of love.
 Although they were beautiful, I knew that it was way out of budget to buy flowers that would eventually die to never been seen on a desk again.

 You don’t have to buy or receive a big bouquet – try for a couple of flowers or a plant.
 Plants are cool – there are a few that even have flowers that grow if taken care of.
 Did you know there are plants that promote healthy air to breathe in?
 Give your valentine a cute plant for their office.
 How about their favorite bag of candy?
-Not everyone cares for those box of chocolates – do you even know if they are allergic to chocolate?
+Not everyone cares for those boxes of chocolates – do you even know if they are allergic to chocolate?

 - Let’s eat

 First dates can be tricky.
 Going to people’s houses can be an issue, especially in today’s world of sex trafficking and stuff.
 I’d get to know the person a bit more before being in a private setting with them.
-However, if your wage doesn’t allow you to be able to afford a dinner or anything elaborate like this, how about you plan a double date or a friendly get together.
+However, if your wage doesn’t allow you to be able to afford dinner or anything elaborate like this, how about you plan a double date or a friendly get together.

 You can pick the friend with the nicest apartment and each friend invites a potential partner over.
 You can have small bites, drinks, play games, get to know each other in a fun atmosphere.
 Let’s face it, first dates or first encounters with people you may have met online can be a bit overwhelming.
 Take the pressure off and have fun.
-In NYC, there are a few pop up game nights in restaurants and lounges just for this purpose.
+In NYC, there are a few pop-up game nights in restaurants and lounges just for this purpose.
 I don’t know what the cover charges are because I don’t date, lol.

 My point is, you don’t have to go to a fancy restaurant and spend your light bill times two on a meal.
 Brunch dates are cute and inexpensive too.
 You also don’t have to go into a jewelry store and give away your life savings on a bracelet for your second date.
 Relax.
 Take the journey one day at a time and spend what you can truly afford.
 They will appreciate it and so will your wallet.

-Do you date according to your wage or you over do it for the expectation?
+Do you date according to your wage or you overdo it for the expectation?